dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/apis-overview.md

 ## How to Access the APIs

-dbt Cloud supports two types of API Tokens: [user tokens](/docs/dbt-cloud-apis/user-tokens) and [service account tokens](/docs/dbt-cloud-apis/service-tokens).
+dbt Cloud supports two types of API Tokens: [personal access tokens](/docs/dbt-cloud-apis/user-tokens) and [service account tokens](/docs/dbt-cloud-apis/service-tokens).
 Requests to the dbt Cloud APIs can be authorized using these tokens.